The Six-Month Qualifying Period under the Employment Rights Act 2025

 Overview

 For decades, employees in Great Britain have needed 2 years' continuous service before they could bring an ordinary unfair dismissal claim.
-The Employment Rights Act 2025 removes this qualifying period: once commenced, employees will have protection from day one of employment, subject to a new statutory 'initial period of employment' (essentially a probation period) of up to 9 months.
-During the initial period, employers can dismiss with a 'lighter-touch' procedure to be set out in regulations and an ACAS Code of Practice.
+As enacted, section 25 of the Employment Rights Act 2025 (2025 c.
+36) amends section 108 of the Employment Rights Act 1996 to substitute 'six months' for 'two years' - a six-month qualifying period, not the 'day-one right' proposed in earlier versions of the Bill.
+Section 25 also omits section 124 of the 1996 Act, abolishing the cap on the compensatory award.
+The section was not in force at Royal Assent; S.I.
+2026/559 commences it for dismissals with an effective date of termination on or after 1 January 2027 - the 2-year period still applies to dismissals taking effect before that date.
 This is one of the most-discussed reforms in the ERA 2025.
 The change does not affect 'automatically unfair' dismissal grounds (whistleblowing, pregnancy, asserting statutory rights, discrimination) — those have always applied from day one.
 What changes is ordinary unfair dismissal, where the employer must show one of the five 'fair' reasons and act reasonably in treating that reason as sufficient.

 Who Can Use This Process